zlatnaspirala/matrix-engine/readme.md

 - cube , square, triangle, obj (ObjLoader) [1.8.4]
   From 1.8.4 raycast hit trigger works for obj's.

-Raycast works fine also in any camera usage.
+Raycast works fine also in any camera usage situation.

 - Usage: